Leaky Event-Based Microservices’ Integration

 The real question is: what is the intent of this interaction?

-If the purpose is to publish a business fact that other services may legitimately react to in their own way, then an event is a good fit.
+If the purpose is to publish a business fact that other services may legitimately react to in their own way, then an event can be a good fit.

-That does not automatically mean you must use a synchronous call.
+That does not mean the interaction has to be synchronous.
 A command can still be sent asynchronously.
 The point is not sync versus async.
 The point is being honest about intent.

 Too many discussions flatten this into a technology choice when it is really a modelling choice.